LouGrimal/Misalignments-SHCI/README.md

 ### 2) Labels

-We also advise you to label your issue to allow users to find misalignments very quickly!
+We also recommend that you label your problem so that users can quickly find any misalignments!

 There are 3 types of labels:
-* The misalignement (type1, 2 or 3): MA:type1, MA:type or MA:type3
+* The misalignment (type1, 2 or 3): MA:type1, MA:type or MA:type3
 * The technical system: system:nameofyoursystem
 * The context: context:nameofthecontext

 ### 3) Collaboration

-You can comment a misalignment added by someone.
-If you have an example of misalignement linked to an other one, here is the process to follow:
+You can comment on a misalignment that someone else has added.
+If you have an example of a misalignment that is related to another misalignment, here is the process you should follow:
-* you can open a new issue repository, describe the misalignement you have identified
+* Open a new issue in the issue repository, describe the misalignment you have identified.
-* then put a comment to your new issue and mention the misalignement linked to it
+* Then add a comment to your new issue, mentioning the related misalignment.

-If you are facing troubles to add your information on the platform, you can contact me through my email: lou.grimal1@gmail.com
+If you are having trouble adding your information to the platform, you can contact me through my email: lou.grimal1@gmail.com